mvolkmann/blog/src/bun.md

 ## HTTP Server

-Bun has builtin support for implementing HTTP servers using the `Bun.serve` function.
+Bun has built-in support for implementing HTTP servers using the `Bun.serve` function.

 To implement a basic HTTP server, create a Bun project and